Foundation Fighting Blindness releases 4-year RUSH2A data to public

 Key Takeaways

-• The RUSH2A study provides critical data for developing clinical trial endpoints for inherited retinal disease therapies.
+- The RUSH2A study provides critical data for developing clinical trial end points for inherited retinal disease therapies.

-• Public access to RUSH2A data aims to facilitate research and therapy development for USH2A-related conditions.
+- Public access to RUSH2A data aims to facilitate research and therapy development for USH2A-related conditions.

-RUSH2A is an ongoing natural history study for patients with mutations in the USH2A gene causing Usher syndrome type 2A or non-syndromic retinitis pigmentosa (RP).
+RUSH2A is an ongoing natural history study for patients with mutations in the USH2A gene causing Usher syndrome type 2A or nonsyndromic retinitis pigmentosa (RP).

 According to the foundation, RUSH2A has followed more than 100 USH2A patients for more than 4 years and will be extended for a total of 9 years.
-Natural history data is being collected using best-corrected visual acuity (BCVA), microperimetry, full-field sensitivity, and optical coherence tomography (OCT).
+Natural history data are being collected using best-corrected visual acuity (BCVA), microperimetry, full-field sensitivity, and optical coherence tomography (OCT).
 The trial is being conducted through the foundation’s Clinical Consortium, a network of more than 40 clinical sites with standardized protocols, equipment, and clinical IRD experts.

 The Clinical Consortium is a not-for-profit alliance of retinal disease specialists and geneticists “committed to accelerating the development of efficacious treatments for IRDs.”

-1. Foundation Fighting Blindness Provides Public Access to Data From its RUSH2A Natural History Study.
-Published November 13, 2025.
-Accessed November 17, 2025. https://www.fightingblindness.org/news/rush2a-public-access-3115
+Foundation Fighting Blindness provides public access to data from its RUSH2A natural history study.
+News release.
+Foundation Fighting Blindness.
+November 13, 2025.
+Accessed November 17, 2025.

 Newsletter